10 Ways eBay Sellers Can Get Funding

 One lender with obvious fluency in eCommerce is PayPal.
-PayPal Working Capital offers loans that resemble merchant cash advances — after taking out the loan, you’re charged a one-time flat fee.
+PayPal Working Capital (see our review) offers loans that resemble merchant cash advances — after taking out the loan, you’re charged a one-time fixed fee.
 Paypal then takes a daily deduction of a percentage of your PayPal sales until you’ve paid off the loan and the fee, so long as you pay at least 10% of your loan every 90 days.
 If you fall behind on this, you’ll have to make catch-up payments.
 The maximum term length is 18 months.

 PayPal Working Capital has obvious advantages for the eBay seller.
 Your PayPal sales history is what determines whether you’ll get the loan, so when you apply, there’s no hard credit check and no effect on your credit score.
 You’ll just need a PayPal Premier or Business account that’s at least three months old and that processes at least $15K a year with a Business account (or $20K/year with a Premier account).

 With an APR that tops out at around 25% (and no interest), PayPal’s terms are pretty reasonable for a short-term lender.
 Click here to read our full PayPal Working Capital review.